 If you have a band or other music project, I’ve got your hookup for apparel design.
 I will work with you on a budget friendly design that will still stand out.
 Contact me to get started.

 This band shirt design for my former band Analog Apostles is one of my favorites.
-I created this two color screen printed art before we left for our Summer 2014 tour of the USA.
-The shirts were hot sellers, and I still see them around Lexington on occasion.
+I created this two color screen printed art before we all left for our Summer 2014 tour of the USA.
+The shirts were hot sellers, and I still see them around town here in Lexington on occasion.

 I’m not sure what the world’s coolest guy Fred Birch is doing here, but the shirt looks good on him.

-Band Shirt Design with a Deep Sea Theme
+Band Shirt Design – printing on a budget

 I made this parody shirt design for the Tennessee based country music singer Christopher Sprankle.
 When Chris moved to Lexington, KY, his manager contacted me for a two color shirt art.
 She sent me a favorite photo of Chris’s dog Grizzly, since he is popular with Chris’s rabid Instagram followers.
 Then she sent a photo of a rusty can of Grizzly brand smokeless tobacco to incorporate.
 First of all, I mocked up the word “Sprankle” in place of the Grizzly logo.
 Since the logo is a hand drawn design, rather than a commercial font, I had to draw up the grunge text manually.
 After that, I simplified the photo of Grizzly in Photoshop into a black and white image, then I further contrasted it in Adobe Illustrator to finish the effect.